RuiAreiasMAT/mat.tap.query.api/docs/Authorization.md

 <img src="Authorization1.png" alt="drawing" width="80%"/>

-Field "access_token" of the result gives you the bearer token that you want to use.
-Token expires in number of seconds returned in JSON (1 day here).
+Field ```access_token``` of the result gives you the bearer token that you want to use.
+Token expires in the number of seconds returned in JSON (1 day here).

 ## Authorization of request

 After getting a token from the server you have to use it in each request of the API putting it as a parameter in the Header of each call.
-The Parameter name is "Authorization" and the value is keyword "bearer" followed by a space and the Token string.
+The parameter name to use is ```Authorization``` and the value is keyword **"bearer"** followed by a space and the **Token** string.

 <img src="Authorization2.png" alt="drawing" width="80%"/>